yobix-ai/extractous/README.md

 ```

 ## 🔥 Performance
 * **Extractous** is fast, please don't take our word for it, you can run the [benchmarks](https://github.com/yobix-ai/extractous-benchmarks) yourself.
-For example extracting content out of [sec10 filings pdf forms](https://github.com/yobix-ai/extractous-benchmarks/raw/main/dataset/sec10-filings), Extractous is **22x faster** than unstructured-io:
+For example extracting content out of [sec10 filings pdf forms](https://github.com/yobix-ai/extractous-benchmarks/raw/main/dataset/sec10-filings), Extractous is on average **~18x faster** than unstructured-io:

 ![extractous_speedup_relative_to_unstructured](https://github.com/yobix-ai/extractous-benchmarks/raw/main/docs/extractous_speedup_relative_to_unstructured.png)

-* Not just speed it is also memory efficient, Extractous allocates **12x less memory** than unstructured-io:
+* Not just speed it is also memory efficient, Extractous allocates **~11x less memory** than unstructured-io:

 ![extractous_memory_efficiency_relative_to_unstructured](https://github.com/yobix-ai/extractous-benchmarks/raw/main/docs/extractous_memory_efficiency_relative_to_unstructured.png)